MathKlim/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## AutoML

-I defined the following configuration for the AutoML run:
+The configuration for the AutoML run is the following:

 ```python
 automl_config = AutoMLConfig(